downIoads/downIoads.github.io/content/posts/swiftui-ytdl.md

 ```bash
 stat ./filename
 ```
 on the binary that the sandbox downloaded and the binary that you downloaded manually.
-Only then, you can see that the file sizes are different.
-This is interesting, as running
+Only then, you can see that the inodes are different (unique identifier that macOS uses manage the file's metadata).
+Running
 ```bash
 shasum -a 256 ./filename
 ```
-will result in the same hash for both files.
+will result in the same hash for both files, so macOS remembers which files were created/affected by a sandboxed app and places restrictions on these files.
 After removing the sandbox permission (which I do not need for private use), everything worked perfectly.
 Below you can see some testing I did:
 ![targets](/images/ytdl/sandbox-noExec1.png "Hashes and permissions are the same, but one can not be executed")
 ![targets](/images/ytdl/sandbox-noExec2.png "Spctl and stats commands made me understand why this is happening")